opensas/mdn-svelte-tutorial/07-typescript-support/Svelte_typescript_support.md

 We are just importing the `Filter` enum, and using it instead of the string values we used previously.

-Now in out `Todos.svelte` file, we will also use the `Filter` enum.
+Now in the `Todos.svelte` file, we will also use the `Filter` enum.
 Let's first add the `lang='ts'` attribute, and then we will import the `Filter` enum.

 ```typescript
   import { alert } from '../stores'